sirasmu/skills-that-matter/README.md

 ## Log 2018-04-17

 Current goal is to learn CI/CD.
 For this I will be looking at Travis CI, TeamCity, Jenkins, Octopus Deploy + Tentacles and Resin.io.
 Current goal is to figure out how to keep values secret, but still have the correct ones upon deployment.
 I have to look into ENV variables.
 Currently I am working on a Python3 project with a Discord bot.
 I use Travis CI for it and it is the plan to try out Resin.io.
-The project is of now in a private git repository and I want to figure out how to use maybe ENV variables to see how I can how it public, but sensitive data hidden.
+The project is of now in a private git repository and I want to figure out how to use maybe ENV variables to see how I can make it public, but keep sensitive data hidden.
 Then I want to make a similar bot, but this time in Rust and with trying out Jenkins and Octopus Deploy instead.
 Just so that I get a broad familiarity with the tools and will be able to see what benefits they each have.

+## Log 2018-04-22

+This Friday I and the other students at my workplace was sent to a course about personal development.
+I found it quite interesting.
+There are a few things I want to go through so I can remember them for furture use and improvement.
+The course was divided into two parts.

+**Part 1**
+* Use Ethos to inspire trust in you audience.
+Establish why you they should listen to you.
+E.g. by your company or experience.
+* Control your emotions by controling your breath
+    * It is important to squeeze all the air you have in your lungs out, this well force you to take a deep breath which will have a calming effect.
+I have already used it a few times over the weekend and I feel like it really does work.
+    * You can more easily breath well if you have a good posture, which is both good body language, but will also effect your mood.
+Don't pull your soldiers back, that is too much.
+Just imagine a straight line towards the ceiling.
+* Speak loud and deep.
+This will make it more pleasant to listen to you and thus inspire trust
+    * E.g. do an exercise where you say "HAAAMMMMAAAAA" and make sure to expand your throat/mouth area as much as possible
+    * Imagine that you speak towards the far end of the room.
+Don't speak to your toes!

+**Part 2**
+*